 There will be no procession of the gifts.

-There will be no collection at this time in the Masses.
+There will be no regular collections at this time in the Masses.
 It will happen later.
 Ushers will be at the doors to receive your offering as you leave.

 The Eucharistic Prayer will be prayed.
 This is the Most Important Part of the Mass.